rationalpointofview/rpov/_posts/2016-01-27-mental-model-mathematicsbayess-theorem.md

 so the it doesn't seem so bad after all.

-Given that said, this just an example for baysian analysis, if the fire alarm goes off, I suggest you follow the protocol instead of doing the baysian analyse with your laptop!
+Given that said, this just an example for baysian analysis, if the fire alarm goes off, please follow the protocol and do what every baysian should do, leave the house and call the fire department !

 **Examples**